readfwd/delta-app/readme.md

 $ gulp test:once
 ```

-This will run `gulp build`, and then the tests just one time.
+This will run the build task, and then the tests just one time.
 Used by `travis`.
 Additionally, it will also generate accurate coverage reports for `coveralls`.

 #### Production server